LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 *Released*: TBD
 * Misc 20.5 issue fixes for Sample Manager
     - Issue 40139: DetailEditing panel editing - updating time but not date does not recognize change
-    - Issue 39328: Assay run should use renamed file name as its Assay Id when the same data file is being imported
+    - Issue 39328: Assay run should use renamed file name as its Assay Id when the same data file is being imported (for both re-import case and new import case)
     - Issue 40233: EntityInsertPanel columns for Sources should not include "Parents" in column name caption
     - DetailEditing panel (i.e. QueryForm usage) boolean field checked state doesn't initialize correctly when formattedValue exists